Lawrence University: Traditions

 At the beginning of every academic year in September, incoming freshmen arrive a week before returning students to partake in Welcome Week.
 During Welcome Week, various activities are planned in order to help the incoming class get to know one another and to help them acclimate to college life.
 During the first night of Welcome Week, students and their parents attend the President's Welcome, which concludes with the traditional matriculation handshake, where every member of the incoming class shakes hands and exchanges words with the university's president.

 During the fall term, the on-campus fraternity Beta Theta Pi hosts the annual Beach Bash.
-For this event, the brothers of ΒθΠ shovel approximately 14 tons of sand into the fraternity house basement, and install a boardwalk and a lifeguard station that doubles as a DJ booth.This tradition was skipped in 2020, due to the COVID-19 pandemic.
+For this event, the brothers of ΒθΠ shovel approximately 14 tons of sand into the fraternity house basement, and install a boardwalk and a lifeguard station that doubles as a DJ booth.This tradition was skipped in 2020, due to the COVID-19 pandemic and has not been revived since.

 During spring term, Lawrence hosts a music festival, LU-aroo (a play on words on the popular music festival Bonnaroo).
 Held on the quad, the festival features many talented student bands, both from the college and the conservatory.
 In 2016, the musician The Tallest Man on Earth played at the festival.

 An on-campus bar, the Viking Room (VR), serves as a beloved campus lounge within the basement of the Memorial Hall classroom building.
 Professors and other senior university personnel frequently serve as guest bartenders, and "VR tokens" are commonly distributed during campus events or when bartering to exchange for drinks at the bar.
 Students of drinking age customize a numbered tankard that is stored in the VR and is reused by the individual each time they order a drink.
 Upon graduation, some students take their mugs home with them.

+A two-ton granite boulder known simply as "The Rock" has long been a totem for the student body.
+It has been carved with several class years (most prominently the class of 1895, who first brought the stone to campus), painted and re-painted, stolen, buried, and dumped into the Fox River.
+From the mid-1960s until 1983, it was buried behind Plantz Hall.
+It went missing again in 1998, returning to campus in 2017.